Automate Your AI Consulting Audit: How Document Analysis Becomes the Engagement You Can't Scale

 The gap isn't about working harder.
 It's about where the hours go.

-The math behind your capacity ceiling
+The math behind your firm's capacity ceiling

 What "manual document analysis" actually costs your practice